Aptomi/k8s-app-engine/refactoring_in_progress.md

   - add references must include "namespace/"
   - inheritance / make sure we are looking for contexts in the right namespace

-2. Context inheritance (when we go into dependent services, service.Name won't work; need to figure out label-based thing)
-     - e.g. list of services to which the context applies to
-     - or do "and" condition (e.g. org == dev and services in [...])

 3. Add support not only for policy objects, but for generated objects as well

 4. Implement a file db loader/writer